·

 What is Overthinking?

-Understanding what overthinking is, why it’s happening and how you can stop it, is essential if you want to increase your confidence and achieve those goals.
+Understanding what overthinking is, why it’s happening, and how you can stop it, is essential if you want to increase your confidence and finally achieve those goals.

-Overthinking can lead to dreams staying as dreams instead of becoming solid goals.
-It can be the reason why you don’t go for that career change, or not step up to a challenge that could help you grow both personally and professionally.
+Overthinking can lead to dreams staying as dreams, instead of becoming solid achievable goals.
+It can be the reason why you don’t go for that career change, or not take advantage of potential opportunities in business or life.

-Overthinking can be different for everyone.
-It may be ruminating on past mistakes or experiences where you felt like you didn’t do well.
-It can show up as excessive worry of things in the future, or things that you have no control over.
+Overthinking can include ruminating on past mistakes or experiences where you felt like you didn’t do well.
+It can show up as excessive worry of things that haven't yet happened, or things that you have no control over.

 Journaling is a fantastic tool if you're stuck in indecision and overthinking.
-The 50 overthinking prompts included in this can help you move past this block and guide your journaling practice so you don't need to think too much about what you should write about.
+The 50 overthinking prompts included, can help you move past blocks and guide your journaling practice so you don't need to think too much about what you should write about.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.